anttihirvonen/aaltowebplus/README.md

 Current version includes:

-  - automatic logins for Noppa/Oodi (using the browser's mechanism for storing passwords)
+  - Noppa/Oodi: automatic logins (using the browser's mechanism for storing passwords)
-  - search box at the right navigation of Noppa
+  - Noppa: search box at the right navigation
-  - direct redirect to course in Noppa if there's only one search result
+  - Noppa: direct redirect to course if there's only one search result

-As this is a fast weekend hack I've included only the absolute minimum improvements, but expect to see more in the future :)
+  - Noppa: Facebook comments plugin, so you can comment every course and see what other people have said

 New ideas more than welcome!